-On the Epicurean Way, the locals share their passion for the good things in life: great wine, artisan beer, beautiful scenery, delicious local products and vibrant art.
+On the McMurtrie Mile, the locals share their passion for the good things in life: great wine, artisan beer, beautiful scenery, delicious local products and vibrant art.
+Here, six good neighbours have joined together to offer the very best of McLaren Vale on a single street, in one great culinary experience.

 Unforgettable off-road adventures showcase the hidden treasures of the McLaren Vale wine region.
-Away from the crowds, visitors can experience a thrilling beach drive and indulge in delicious handmade canapés, award-winning local wines and beers at uninterrupted secret locations.
+Away from the crowds, visitors can experience a thrilling beach drive and indulge in delicious handmade canapes, award winning local wines and beers at uninterrupted secret locations.

-Guests can visit the unique d'Arenberg Cube and taste some fine wines, experience hosted masterclasses, à la carte dining, explore the contemporary art museum or play winemaker for the day and blend their own wine.
+Guests can visit the unique d'Arenberg Cube and taste some fine wines, experience hosted masterclasses, a la carte or degustation dining, explore the contemporary art museum or play winemaker for the day and blend their own wine.

-65KM (40 MILES) FROM THE PORT ADELAIDE PASSENGER TERMINAL, APPROX. 1HR 20 MIN VICTOR HARBOR ictor Harbor has been a favourite holiday destination with South Australian families since the late 1800s.
+holiday destination with South

+Australian families since the late 1800s.

 The town overlooks beautiful Encounter Bay with a coastline featuring the huge rock outcrop of The Bluff and the very popular Granite Island.